aryansondharva/AuraXpress/README.md

-This project focuses on developing a web and mobile application for Municipal Corporation services.
-The platform will help citizens easily report issues such as garbage collection, road damage, water supply problems, and street light faults.
-Users can upload complaints, track their status, and receive updates from the municipal authority.
-The system will also help officials manage and resolve complaints efficiently.
-The main goal of this project is to improve communication between citizens and the Municipal Corporation and support the development of a clean and smart city.
+This project aims to develop a web and mobile application for improving communication between citizens and the Municipal Corporation.
+The platform will allow citizens to easily report civic issues such as garbage collection problems, damaged roads, water supply issues, drainage blockage, and street light failures.
+Users will be able to submit complaints, upload photos, and track the status of their requests in real time.
+The application will also help municipal authorities manage complaints efficiently by organizing them according to location, category, and priority.
+Officials can assign tasks to workers and update the progress of problem resolution through the system.
+The main objective of this project is to make municipal services more transparent, efficient, and accessible.
+By using technology, the system will reduce response time, improve service management, and encourage citizen participation.
+Ultimately, the project will support the development of a cleaner, smarter, and better managed city.